jaeksoft/opensearchserver-php-client/README.md

 $oss_api->submit($request);
 ```

-**Index documents:**
+**Index documents**

-While crawler is running we can still manually index some documents:
+While crawler is running some documents can still be manually indexed:

 ```php
 $document = new OpenSearchServer\Document\Document();